 Dental Fillings Highland Village Trusts

 A tooth-colored filling is made of composite resin materials that are mixed to seamlessly blend with the natural color of your tooth.
-These materials are the same ones Dr. Thomas uses for dental bonding when a tooth needs to be reshaped.
+These materials are the same ones Dr. Wagner uses for dental bonding when a tooth needs to be reshaped.
 Unlike an amalgam filling, more commonly known as a silver filling, a tooth colored filling poses no threat of mercury toxicity nor metal allergy.
 So, not only do these fillings look better, they are healthier for you, too.

 Furthermore, a tooth-colored filling requires less tooth preparation than an amalgam filling.
-In other words, Dr. Thomas will need to use the drill less, which is a good thing for you and your tooth.
+In other words, Dr. Wagner will need to use the drill less, which is a good thing for you and your tooth.
 By drilling less, we are able to preserve more of the tooth’s natural structure.
 This makes for a strong and durable tooth that is more likely to withstand the pressures of biting and chewing.

 Caring for Your Tooth Filling, Highland Village

 To prolong the life of your repaired tooth, you’ll need to care for it much that same way you do all of your other teeth.
 Brush twice each day with a fluoride toothpaste and floss at least once a day.
 And be sure to schedule your twice yearly dental checkups at Highland Village Family Dentistry.
-These appointments give Dr. Thomas and his staff of dental hygienists and assistants the opportunity to examine your tooth-colored fillings to make sure their integrity is intact.
+These appointments give Dr. Wagner and our staff of dental hygienists and assistants the opportunity to examine your tooth-colored fillings to make sure their integrity is intact.

 If it’s time for you or a family member to schedule an appointment for a dental exam, then call Highland Village Family Dentistry in Highland Village, TX.
 We will carefully check for tooth decay and other concerns.
 Your healthy smile is our #1 concern!